 The 'commercial' client

 Let’s be clear, most marketers have personal objectives set on driving growth in their business.
 And not on how good their advertising looks.
-That’s what drives them.
+Sales and profits is what drives them.

 So, it’s not unusual as a client to be asking questions like “How much will it drive sales?” and “what’s the advertising impact on profits?”